nicholasbaard/Logistic-Regression/README.md

 # Logistic-Regression
 Implementation of Logistic Regression from first principles in python.
 For binary classification.

+Note: Softmax regression for multi-class classification still needs to be implemented!

 The implementation includes feature improvement through minmax scaling/standardization and L2 regularization in the gradient descent function.

 ## Features